Remembering Rediffusion By:

 Tel.
 01-930-0221

-When WWll broke out, high definition television broadcasting by the BBC, which had commenced in 1936 from Alexander Palace in London was suspended.
-To co-incide with the resumption of TV broadcasts by the BBC after the war in 1946, Rediffusion carried out some experiments with vision signals along coaxial cables using the "off air" 45mhz carrier frequency.
-Because of signal attenuation and severe "Ghosting" the trial was abandned.
+To coincide with the resumption of TV broadcasts by the BBC after the war in 1946, Rediffusion carried out some experiments with vision signals along coaxial cables using the "off air" 45mhz carrier frequency but because of signal attenuation and severe "ghosting" the trial was abandoned.

-With the arrival of a second television channel ( ITV ) in 1955, a new distribution service was designed known as TDUK2.
+With the arrival of a second television channel ( ITV ) in 1955, a new distribution service was designed known as TDUK2 in order to carry the two TV channels now available.
 This was a Tete-Beche signal.
 One program was transmitted at 4.95MHz upper sideband and the second was transmitted at 8.45MHz lower sideband.

-Rediffusion demonstrated a TV signal sent over 1 mile by means of a fibre optic cable running in parallel with the main vision trunk route at Hastings in 1973.
+Rediffusion developed a "world first" when in 1973 it demonstrated a TV signal sent over 1 mile by means of a Fibre Optic Cable running in parallel with the main vision trunk route at Hastings in Kent.
 The demonstration was a success and comparison could be made between a signal sent over copper or fibre optics.
-This was thought to be a first for Rediffusion.

 The Rediffusion Wired Vision Network was a very sophisticated and complex system in its time.
 The planning, development and engineering required an enormous amount of technical expertise both nationally and internationally.

-Though it is not possible to deal with all of the aspects of Wired Vision within these web pages, much information on the subject is covered on the following pages:
+Though it is not possible to deal with all of the aspects of Wired Vision within this web page, much information on the subject is covered on the subsequent pages of this website:

 Radio Relay